DLR-AMR/t8code/README.md

 For a more detailed description, please see the [Installation guide](https://github.com/holke/t8code/wiki/Installation) in our Wiki.

+#### Requirements

+- [libsc](https://github.com/cburstedde/libsc) (Included in t8code's git repository)
+- [p4est](https://github.com/cburstedde/p4est) (Included in t8code's git repository)
+- automake
+- libtool
+- make

+Optional
+- The VTK library for advanced VTK output (basic VTK output is provided without linking against VTK)
+- The netcdf library for netcdf file output

+#### Steps
 To setup the project perform the following steps

     1.)
 If you cloned from github, initialize and download the git submodules p4est and sc.